CamFlow/vagrant/basic-ubuntu/README.md

-# rpm test on Fedora
+# Basic CamFlow on Fedora

-This is a minimal configuration running CamFlow based on the Fedora distribution.
+This is a minimal configuration running CamFlow based on the Ubuntu distribution.

 ## Installation

 ```
 git clone https://github.com/CamFlow/vagrant.git
-cd ./vagrant/rpm
+cd ./vagrant/basic-ubuntu
 vagrant up
 vagrant halt
 vagrant up
-# make sure the machine boot under the camflow kernel
+# ensure that the right kernel is picked during boot
 ```

-Note: the installation process can take an extended amount of time depending on your internet connection speed.
+Note: the installation process can take an extended amount of time depending on your configuration.
-Note2: the rpm packages are graciously hosted on [packagecloud.io](https://packagecloud.io/camflow/provenance).

 ## Testing Installation